microsoft/Odyss-e-de-Teams/README.md

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_

-1. Configuring your Azure tenant
+## Configuring your Azure tenant

 Introduction

 To follow this step-by-step guide you must have the **Admin rights of your organisation&#39;s Azure tenant**.

-### Part A - Creating your application in the Azure Active Directory
+### Part A: Creating your application in the Azure Active Directory

 Additional information before you begin: [Microsoft documents](https://docs.microsoft.com/fr-fr/azure/active-directory/develop/quickstart-register-app)